CQCL/pytket-docs/manual/manual_backend.rst

 ..
 Useful for obtaining high-precision results as well as verifying correctness of circuits
 ..
 Utilities for mapping between shots/counts/probabilities/state and comparing statevectors/unitaries up to global phase

 Whilst the drive for quantum hardware is driven by the limited scalability of simulators, using statevector and unitary simulators will see long-term practical use to obtain high-precision results as well as for verifying the correctness of circuit designs.
 For the latter, we can assert that they match some expected reference state, but simply comparing the vectors/matrices may be too strict a test given that they could differ by a global phase but still be operationally equivalent.
-The utility methods :py:meth:`compare_statevectors()` and :py:meth:`compare_unitaries()` will compare two vectors/matrices for approximate equivalence accounting for global phase.
+The utility methods :py:meth:`~pytket.utils.compare_statevectors()` and :py:meth:`~pytket.utils.compare_unitaries()` will compare two vectors/matrices for approximate equivalence accounting for global phase.

 .. jupyter-execute::